de-vinne/de-vinne.github.io/README.md

-This is a personal blog, with many of my essays and prose.
+This is a [personal blog](de-vinne.github.io), with many of my essays and prose.
 Welcome to subscribe.

-You can also check my [GitHub page](https://github.com/de-vinne) or contact me via [vinne704@gmail.com](mailto:vinne704@gmail.com).
+If you have something about this, you can contact me via [vinne704@gmail.com](mailto:vinne704@gmail.com).